DvorakDwarf/Colored-ASCII-Video/README.md

 ![GitHub](https://img.shields.io/github/license/hunar4321/life_code)

 # Colored-ASCII-Video
 A program that takes a video file and outputs colored ASCII real-time video inside a terminal.
 Only works if your terminal works with ANSI codes.
 The windows terminal does not recognize color by default.
+Also the font needs to be monospace or the output will look funny

 How to use
 -------------